jizhang/jizhang.github.com/source/_posts/2022-06-26-write-your-own-flask-sqlalchemy-extension.md

 ## Appendix II: Support multiple database binds

-If you are interested in supporting multiple binds like Flask-SQLAlchmey does, here is a proof of concept.
+If you are interested in supporting multiple binds like Flask-SQLAlchemy does, here is a proof of concept.
 But for such complex scenario, I suggest use the opensource extension instead, for it is more mature, feature-complete, and fully tested.

 This time we do not create engine on app startup.
 We create scoped sessions on demand.